khmarbaise/resources-extension/README.md

 ```
 You have to have added junit jupiter dependencies as well.

+### Availability

+The dependency is available via Central Repository.

 ### Building

 If you like to build the project from source yourself you need the following: